abical/abical.github.io/artPage.md

 </p>
 </details>

 ### *Love Lies Here* : Video Game

 [Love Lies Here](https://say-si.itch.io/love-lies-here) is a plot based adventure game programmed in Unity.
-Abigail participated as a project manager and contributed to the story and programming.
+Abigail participated on the development team as a project manager and contributed to the story and programming.
+The game won a **Regional Gold Key and Silver Medal at the 2019 National Scholastic Art & Writing Awards**.
 The full videogame is available for purchase on [SAY Sí's itch.io](https://say-si.itch.io/).

-Created in collaboration with Lee Ortiz, Sebastian Alvalos, Alyssa Li Herevia, and Ferris Carrillo for SAY Sí’s HIVE New Media 2018 Summer Game Jam.

 ### *Mother to Murderer* : La Llorona Zine